SKGB1187/CapstoneTwo/README.md

 Testing
 - To get testing to work with next.js 15 and with Jest, a babel.config.js and jest.config.js file were created.
 These break functionality when running the application, so they have been renamed to filename.test.js for now.
 If you need to run the tests you can rename them to their original names, but make sure to return them to the filename.test.js.
+- A lot of manual testing was performed on the entire application in order to make sure that the application was functioning.
+This was done as it is good practice and due to the difficulty with testing using Jest with React.
+Some but not all of the manual testing that was perfomed but cannot be seen in testing files is: login, signup, signout, state management (switch from one list to another and when you go back to the first list it picks up at the next word after the word you stopped on in the list), button/links are routing correctly, css is being applied across all pages word lists are returning words that are found by the API (words not found have been removed from the spelling lists for usability by the target audience).